Game Rating System

 The difficulty of riddles/codes/puzzles (when applicable) is slightly higher than level 3.
 The forensic report (when available) may have more analyses included, such as fingerprints, trace evidence, and shoe prints, etc. These games are usually listed from 12-14 years to adult and would be considered slightly more relaxed than the norm for mystery party games (level 5).
 Storylines are a bit more involved in directing the game than level three.

 Level five difficulty means that you can expect ~ 50% of your adult guests to get the correct answer if investigated properly.
 This is the gold standard mystery game.
+If you have adult first-timers, or large groups, we recommend sticking with a 5 or 6 level game.
 Most of our games will fall into the five-star category, as these work for most groups and keep everyone happy.
 There is enough of a challenge to keep the super sleuths happy, but it's not too complicated to make the light sleuths check out on your party.
 Most of these games will be 13-15 years minimum age.

 Storylines drive the game but are not too intense on backstory.
 Forensic reports (when available) become more detailed, and you might find a few tricky scenarios within the evidence, but it's all within reach.

 Level six difficulty means that you can expect ~ 40% of your adult guests to get the correct answer if investigated properly.
 This is only slightly more challenging than the norm.
+If you have adult first-timers, or large groups, we recommend sticking with a 5 or 6 level game.
 Most of these games are set at a minimum of 14-15 years.

 You can expect another layer of evidence or a more challenging-to-find clue that ties everything together.
 Forensic reports (when available) are detailed with multiple points of analysis.
 Storylines typically become more involved in the case, and character backstories might be more detailed (especially where the free guest website is concerned).
 Some of these games may have a surprise twist that nobody saw coming.

 Level seven difficulty means that you can expect ~ 30% of your adult guests to get the correct answer if investigated properly.
 These are more challenging than the standard, but still a reasonable challenge level.
-These are best for guests who have played a mystery game before.
+We do not suggest this level (or above) for first-time groups or groups above 15 players.
+These are best for smaller groups who have played a mystery game before.
 Most of these games are 15-16 to adult.

 Level eight difficulty means that you can expect ~ 20% of your adult guests to get the correct answer if investigated properly.
-These games are not for novices.
+These games are not for novices, and best played in smaller groups.
+We highly suggest engaging in all of the pre-game activities, or confusion the night of the party could come into play.
+Your players will need time to digest the information before the party.
 Most of these games are listed at 16 years minimum.